Let's talk Siamese Cats

 Caring for your Siamese

-One of the other great things about the Siamese breed is that they are very low-maintenance in terms of grooming.
+One of the other great things about the Siamese breed is that they are very low maintenance in terms of grooming.
 All they really need is a quick run-through with a comb once a week to remove any dead hair.
 The Siamese cat also sheds very little compared to some other breeds.
-As they are also clean animals, too, they rarely need to be bathed either – though it’s recommended that they have a professional grooming session twice a year.
-Also, remember to give their ears a check for any signs of infection and to brush their teeth daily, if you can manage, or at least two or three times a week.
+Like most cats, they rarely need to be bathed.
+Also, remember to give their ears a check regularly and make sure to consult your veterinarian with any questions or concerns.
+Additionally, it is good to brush their teeth daily, if this routine is well tolerated by your cat.

 7/7